Royce de Rohan Barondes

-Royce de Rohan Barondes is a scholar in the field of business law at the University of Missouri School of Law, where he primarily teaches Business Organizations, Contracts and Firearms Law.
+Royce de Rohan Barondes is a retired scholar in the field of business law at the University of Missouri School of Law, where he primarily teaches Business Organizations, Contracts and Firearms Law.

 Life and career

 Barondes received both his Bachelor of Science (SB) and Master of Science (SM) in 1982 from the Massachusetts Institute of Technology, and his J.D. degree from the University of Virginia School of Law in 1985.
 While an undergraduate at MIT, Barondes cofounded the Rho Alpha chapter of Zeta Psi fraternity.